-- 1 The teacher candidate will demonstrate the ability to integrate knowledge of content, pedagogy, resources and learners to design coherent learning experiences that are aligned with outcomes and that reach all learners. - 2 The teacher candidate will demonstrate the ability to implement safe, equitable, learning-focused environments developed through appropriate rapport between student and teacher, responsiveness to the needs and cultures of all learners, and effective classroom management techniques in an organized physical environment. - 3 The teacher candidate will demonstrate effective instructional practices as characterized by - a) clear verbal, nonverbal, and media communication - b) reflective and responsive teaching using multiple instructional strategies - c) implementation of a variety of assessment measures - d) engagement of students in higher level thinking and learning, - 4 The teacher candidate will demonstrate professionalism by - a) adhering to ethical, institutional and legal guidelines - b) maintaining accurate records - c) seeking opportunities to grow professionally - d) reflecting on his/her own practice - e) collaborating with colleagues, parents, and the community - 5 The teacher candidate will integrate a biblical worldview.
+- 1. Demonstrate the ability to integrate knowledge of content, pedagogy, resources and learners to design coherent learning experiences that are aligned with outcomes and that reach all learners. - 2.
+Demonstrate the ability to implement safe, equitable, learning-focused environments developed through appropriate rapport between student and teacher, responsiveness to the needs and cultures of all learners, and effective classroom management techniques in an organized physical environment. - 3.
+Demonstrate effective instructional practices by a) clear verbal, nonverbal, and media communication; b) reflective and responsive teaching using multiple instructional strategies; c) implementation of a variety of assessment measures; d) engagement of students in higher level thinking and learning, - 4.
+Demonstrate professionalism by a) adhering to ethical, institutional and legal guidelines; b) maintaining accurate records; c) seeking opportunities to grow professionally; d) reflecting on his/her own practice; e) collaborating with colleagues, parents, and the community - 5.
+Integrate a biblical worldview.
 The teacher candidate will demonstrate a biblical worldview in his/her personal and professional life.